-- A. Time and Basis of Evaluation.
-The Board shall evaluate and assess in writing the Superintendent's performance at least once each year during the term of this Contract.
-The Board's evaluation and assessment of the Superintendent shall be reasonably related to the duties of the Superintendent as outlined in the Superintendent's job description and shall be based at least in part on the District's progress towards accomplishing the written District Goals as agreed on by the Superintendent and Board. - B. Confidentiality.
-Unless the Superintendent expressly requests otherwise in writing, the evaluation of the Superintendent shall at all times be conducted in executive session and shall be considered confidential to the extent permitted by law.
-Nothing herein shall prohibit the Board or the Superintendent from sharing the content of the Superintendent's evaluation with their respective legal counsel. - C. Evaluation Format and Procedures.
+- 4.1.
+Time and Basis of Evaluation.
+The Board shall evaluate and assess in writing the Superintendent's performance at least once each year during the term of his Contract.
+The Board's evaluation and assessment of the Superintendent shall be reasonably related to the duties of the Superintendent as outlined in the Superintendent's job description and shall be based at least in part on the District's progress towards accomplishing the written District Goals as discussed by the Superintendent and Board, and as adopted by the Board. - 4.2.
+Confidentiality.
+Unless the Board and Superintendent agree otherwise in writing, the evaluation of the Superintendent shall at all times be conducted in closed or executive session and shall be considered confidential to the extent permitted by law.
+Nothing herein shall prohibit the Board or the Superintendent from sharing the content of the Superintendent's evaluation with their respective legal counsel. - 4.3.
+Evaluation Format and Procedures.
 The evaluation format and procedure shall be in accordance with the Board's policies and state and federal law.
 Upon completion of the evaluation by the Board, the Board shall meet with the Superintendent to discuss the evaluation.
-In the event
+In the event the Board deems that the evaluation instrument, format, and/or procedure is to be modified by the Board and such modifications Would require new or different performance expectations, the Superintendent shall be provided a reasonable period of time to demonstrate such expected performance before being evaluated.